jpegleg/giant-spellbook/README.md

 2, 4-13 >
 ```

-_Note if processing the diff data with a program, use the diff_no_color option instead._
+If processing the diff data with a program, use the diff_no_color option instead to avoid processing terminal color sequences.

 Parse all DER and PEM format certificates from a file: